 I love the vast outdoor stretches of the V&A best though – particularly the Dry Dock-, Quays- and Clock Tower-Districts.

-I love the African wares and stalls that adorn its cobbled walkways.
+From the beautiful bumblebee-coloured Clock Tower to the African wares and stalls that adorn its cobbled walkways.

 I enjoy the fresh ocean breeze and bold seagulls that hang around near the picturesque harbour, looking for scraps.